-Although there are not Home Inspector licenses that are issued in this state, you still might be wondering how to become a Home Inspector in Pennsylvania.
-This article will act as a guide with 6 recommended steps that should be taken to ensure your success.
+Although no Home Inspector licenses are issued in this state, you might still wonder how to become a Home Inspector in Pennsylvania.
+This article will act as a guide with six recommended steps that should be taken to ensure your success.

-Starting your career as a new Home Inspector in Pennsylvania can be seen as easier to do here than in other states, but there still are a few considerations to make along the way.
-Setting yourself up for success from the start can set yourself apart from the competition and help you begin a fulfilling career.
+Starting your career as a new Home Inspector in Pennsylvania can be seen as easier to do here than in other states, but there still are a few considerations.
+Setting yourself up for success from the start can set you apart from the competition and help you begin a fulfilling career.

 What you should know before becoming a Home Inspector in Pennsylvania

-Before becoming a Pennsylvania Home Inspector, you should be aware of Chapter 75 of the PA Title 68 Real and Personal Property Statute.
-This law states that Home Inspectors must be a part of a national home inspectors association, which they define as a not-for-profit organization that has members in more than ten states, requires that a person may not become a full member unless they meet certain criteria, and requires its members to comply with a code of conduct and attend follow specific continuing education practices.
+Before becoming a Pennsylvania Home Inspector, you should know Chapter 75 of the PA Title 68 Real and Personal Property Statute.
+This law states that Home Inspectors must be a part of a national Home Inspectors Association, which they define as a not-for-profit organization that has members in more than ten states, requires that a person may not become a full member unless they meet specific criteria, and requires its members to comply with a code of conduct and attend follow specific continuing education practices.

 Additionally, although earning a certification or accreditation from a nationally recognized training school or exam isn’t required for becoming a Home Inspector in Pennsylvania, homebuyers, REPs, and multi-inspector firms are highly likely to prefer working with Inspectors who have done the work to become certified and formally educated.
-A benefit of enrolling in a formal Home Inspector education is being able to learn about the Pennsylvania laws that affect Inspectors.
+A benefit of enrolling in a formal Home Inspector education is learning about the Pennsylvania laws that affect Inspectors.

-How to become a Home Inspector in Pennsylvania?
-A full 6-step guide to becoming a Pennsylvania state Home Inspector
+How to Become a Home Inspector in Pennsylvania?
+A complete 6-step guide to Becoming a Pennsylvania State Home Inspector

 Step 1 — Grow Your Education

-A very common route to becoming a Home Inspector, even though it is not required in Pennsylvania, is enrolling in a training school.
-Your education and knowledge can be seen as the foundation of your business and Home Inspector career.
+A prevalent route to becoming a Home Inspector, even though it is not required in Pennsylvania, is enrolling in a training school.
+Your education and knowledge can be the foundation of your business and Home Inspector career.

 There are dozens of reputable training schools to choose from, but we created a list of a few programs that have helped many Home Inspectors, just like yourself: